Daniel-xsy/RoboBEV/README.md

 ## Create Corruption Sets
-You can manage to create your own "RoboDet" corrpution sets!
+You can manage to create your own "RoboBEV" corrpution sets!
 Follow the instructions listed in [CREATE.md](docs/CREATE.md).

 ## TODO List